ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   elements in the array.
 * If the argument value is an object, the result is the number of members in the object.
-* For any other argument value, the result is one.
+* For any other argument value, the result is `Nothing`.

 ### `count` Function Extension {#count}